qld-gov-au/qg-web-template/src/_other-files/release/readme.md

 This template is for anyone in Queensland Government developing a Franchise (SWE), Agency (CUE), or custom Queensland Government website.

 ## Using the template
+ - **docs** - Documentation of available features/components hosted on [Github.io](https://qld-gov-au.github.io/web-template-release/)
+ - **scss** - Uncompiled scss stylesheets used to build theme
+ - **template-cdn** -
+      - Assets in the template will be requested from static CDN - https://static.qgov.net.au/
+      - Contains server side includes
+ - **template-cdn-static** -
+     - Assets in the template will be requested from static CDN - https://static.qgov.net.au/
+     - Server side includes are converted to static html
+ - **template-local** -
+       - Assets in the template will be requested from local - /assets/v3/latest/
+       - Contains server side includes
+  - **template-local-static** -
+      - Assets in the template will be requested from local - /assets/v3/latest/
+      - Server side includes are converted to static html

 ### Boilerplate - comming soon
 Project boilerplate is comming soon.